Axillary lymph nodes

 This is particularly evident with breast cancer, where axillary lymph node status, with regards to cancer, defines the treatment algorithm and approach.
 In this article we will discuss the anatomy and function of the axillary lymph nodes.
 In addition we will discuss function and clinical relevance.

-The axillary lymph nodes lie within the axillary region of the upper limb.
+The axillary lymph nodes are located within the axillary region of the upper limb.
 They are approximately 20 to 30 (up to 40 have been noted) separate nodes which function to drain the:

 - vessels of the upper limb